CoViktor/immo-eliza-deployment/README.md

 ```
 streamlit run streamlit/streamlit_app.py
 ```
-Streamlit will automatically open the application in your default web browser, typically available at **http://localhost:8501**.
+Streamlit will automatically open the application in your default web browser, typically available at: <br> **http://localhost:8501**